-Become a Census Taker
+Becoming a Census Taker

-Make extra money while meeting new people
+Making extra money while meeting new people

-Apply to be one of them, and you could enjoy a temporary boost to your income.
+The next census is scheduled for 2020 and will require thousands of census takers.
+Apply to be one of them and you could enjoy a temporary boost to your income.

-What a Census Taker Does:
+What a Census Taker Does

-Each of these questions helps the federal government to make policy and budget for needs.
+Each of these questions helps the federal government make policy and budget for needs.
 While the individual answers to these questions are confidential, there are a variety of situations in which it might be difficult to elicit answers.

 To be a census taker, you must: